“Someone out there chose the wrong person to start this fight with, and it will have been the last mistake they ever

 But then a Haphezian dignitary is found murdered in his private residence, and Ziva is shocked to find herself at the center of the investigation.
 The mark of a professional killer.
 The irrefutable evidence.
 Even the motive.
 All of it seems to point directly to her.
 There’s just one problem: she didn’t do it.

 Hunted by a ruthless HSP captain, Ziva must go on the run from the very people who taught her everything she knows.
 The agency that once had her back is now her biggest threat; those she considered allies have turned against her or have their hands tied.
 As a skilled assassin who has been trained to be invisible, evading her pursuers seems like an easy task, but her own skills can only take her so far.
-Desperate to clear her name and find the real killer, Ziva turns to an old acquaintance, a man who saved her life once…and the last person she ever expected to ask for help.
+Desperate to clear her name and find the real killer, Ziva turns to an old acquaintance, a man who saved her life once…and the last person she ever planned on asking for help.

 The frame-up.
 Hundreds of questions.
 Two strangers who may hold the answers.
 One small town.
 What is the connection?

 Have you read Nexus: Ziva Payvan Book Two?
 Tell someone about it!
 Taking the time to leave an honest review is immeasurably helpful for any author, new or established.
 Your opinion helps other people make informed decisions about their reading options and allows a book to reach its target audience.
 Review on GOODREADS or at YOUR RETAILER OF CHOICE today!